 By January 2021, though, Minnesota went the other direction, allowing indoor dining with limits, and Michigan said it will finally allow restaurants to open at 25% capacity in February (though there are reportedly plenty of eateries that are opened in defiance of Michigan’s guidance).

 On Feb.
 5, Iowa Gov. Kim Reynolds lifted all of the state mandates for restaurants and bars, meaning businesses don’t have to limit how many customers are inside their establishments or try to keep them socially distanced.
+In early March, Massachusetts also lifted any kind of capacity limit for restaurants.

 There is no solid data correlating dining at restaurants to a higher risk of infection, but a CDC report from early September found that adults who’ve gone out to eat at restaurants throughout the pandemic are approximately twice as likely to have tested positive for the coronavirus than those who’ve avoided it.